-If you charge finance charges on overdue invoices check this boxset this field to Y. When setting up your customers their finance charge field will default to the value found here but it can be overridden on a customer by customer basis.
+If you charge finance charges on overdue invoices set this field to Y. When setting up your customer their finance charge field will default to the value found here but it can be overridden on a customer by customer basis.